Female Delusion Calculator

 What is a female delusion calculator?

-It's a probability tool that estimates what percentage of US men meet a user's combined preferences for age, height, income, race, and marital status.
-Some users call it a female delusional calculator, a women delusion calculator, or a delulu calculator.
+It is a probability tool that estimates what percentage of US men meet your combined preferences for age, height, income, race, and marital status.
+People also call it a female delusional calculator, a women delusion calculator, a delulu calculator, or a female reality calculator.
 The output is a match percentage, an eligible-men count, and a realism verdict.

 What does my delusion score mean?

-It represents the share of single US men who meet every one of your filters simultaneously.
-A 1% result means roughly 1.2 million American men qualify; a 0.1% result means roughly 120,000.
-The lower the percentage, the higher your delusion score.
+It represents the share of single US men who meet every one of your filters at the same time.
+A 1% result means roughly 1.3 million American men qualify; a 0.1% result means roughly 130,000.
+The lower the percentage, the higher your delusion score and the rarer your ideal match.

-Income and height typically have the largest impact because both filter against tail distributions.
-A $150,000+ income minimum or a 6'2"+ height requirement alone can drop pass rates into single digits before any other filter is applied.
-The tool isolates which individual criterion is driving the scarcity.
+Income and height usually have the biggest impact because both cut into the rare tail of the distribution.
+A $150,000+ income floor or a 6'2"+ height requirement can each drop the pass rate into single digits on their own.
+The tool isolates each pass rate so you can see exactly which standard is driving the scarcity.

 Is the female delusion calculator free?

 Yes.
-The tool is completely free to use, runs entirely in your browser, requires no signup, and no inputs are stored or sent anywhere.
-You can recalculate as many times as you want with different filters.
+It is completely free, runs entirely in your browser, requires no signup, and stores nothing.
+You can recalculate as many times as you like with different filters.